Understanding Dissociative Disorders Types Stages Diagnosis and Treatment

 How do you know if you dissociate?

-Finding yourself in places without remembering how you got there.
+• Ending up in places and not remembering how you got there.

 Diagnosing and Understanding Dissociative Disorders